General badge GitHub Release DOI GitHub last commit

 The binary installation files are found in the latest release section of the repository.
 Choose the one that matches your operating system (Apple Intel or Apple Silicon, Windows 10, Windows 11, or Matlab App).
 Download (unzip if Apple) and run.
 The helper app will guide you through installation.
 Note: For Apple users, once installed, application can be found in ‘/Applications/QCMXP/application’ (unless you customized your install).
 Maybe pin the app to your Dock once opened.

 This application is free, but is built on top of the Matlab Runtime libraries (also free).
 This means installation can be slow as the runtime libraries must first be installed.
 It also takes while to launch (without a splash screen).
-This is particualrly true on the first time of running.
+This is particularly true on the first time of running.
 So please be patient.
-Do not be alarmed by any Matlab procesess running in the background.
+Do not be alarmed by any Matlab processes running in the background.
 This is completely normal.
 Any minor update to the software will not require updating the runtime libraries so will install very quickly.

 Source Code